Podcast: Your Leader Is More Important Than Your Doctor

 I recently participated in a webinar hosted by the National Institute for Worker Safety and Health moderated by Dr. Chosewood.
 It was a discussion between myself and Jeffrey Pfeffer, author of Dying for a Paycheck: How Modern Management Harms Employee Health and Company Performance―and What We Can Do About It.
 You can watch it here.

-This week’s Everybody Matters Podcast, is a companion to that webinar.
+This podcast, is a companion to that webinar.
 It features an in-depth discussion with Dr. Chosewood about the links between the workplace and wellness.
 He talks about the Total Worker Health initiative and discusses the linkage between team member wellbeing and their supervisor.

 Need help in applying principles of Truly Human Leadership in your organization?
 Chapman & Co.
 Leadership Institute is Barry-Wehmiller's leadership consulting firm that partners with other companies to create strategic visions, engage employees, improve corporate culture and develop outstanding leaders through leadership training, assessments and workshops.